By Christine Kumar*

 - Mark Batterson spoke about taking risks and not to let the budget determine your vision.
 God gives provisions, Batterson said.

 As I think about taking risks, it seems fitting that the conference was in Orlando, the place where millions of people from around the world visit Disney World.
 What if Walt Disney didn’t take risks?
 What if he didn’t have the sense of urgency to create so that people will be intrigued, inspired and look for hidden Mickey’s?
-What if he didn’t work collectively with so many artists and technical savvy people?
-Suppose he resisted the wind?
-Maybe there was a Barnabas in his life who encouraged him.
+What if he didn’t work collectively with so many artists and

 I was surprised to read that Disney was fired as a reporter from the Kansas City Star newspaper for his “lack of creativity.”
 Years later, the Disney Company bought ABC which owned the Kansas City Star.